Coronavirus COVID-19 Updates: uc.edu/publichealth

-The 94-member for Environmental Genetics (CEG) is a leading force in the study of gene-environment interactions (GxE) and the translation of ground-breaking research into advances in primary prevention and clinical care.
+The 69-member Center for Environmental Genetics (CEG) is a leading force in the study of gene-environment interactions (GxE) and the translation of research into targeted advances in primary prevention and clinical care.
 Our mission:

 The CEG is led by Director Susan M. Pinney, Ph.D., F.A.C.E., a Fellow of the American College of Epidemiologists and a member of the Cincinnati Cancer Center.
-Dr. Pinney is a longtime leader, having served as Deputy Director
+A prolific researcher and author, she currently leads multiple grants,

 including R01, R03, and R24 awards reflecting more than $1.5 million in additional total research support.

-Among the 94 investigators who serve as full, clinical, associate or emeritus members of the CEG are New Investigators whose Center support is already generating noteworthy Returns on Investment.
+Among the 69 investigators who serve as full, clinical, or associate members of the CEG are New Investigators whose Center support is already generating noteworthy Returns on Investment.
 CEG New Investigator Awardees, Pilot award

 recipients and other sub-awardees have generated average returns of 14:1 and greater through innovative and exploratory projects leading to larger R21, R00 and R-01 type studies.